-The Workgroup recommends an Implementation Date for P419 of 23 February 2023 if the Authority's decision is received on or before 31 March 2022.
+The Workgroup and Panel recommends an Implementation Date for P419 of 23 February 2023 as part of the standard February 2023 BSC Release if the Authority's decision is received on or before 31 March 2022.

 It is crucial that P419 is implemented on this date to allow the SVAA to process declarations from Suppliers before the implementation of CMP308 on 1 April 2023, in line with Ofgem's expectation.
 If Ofgem is unable to make a decision on P419 by 31 March 2022, P419 will time out.
 A decision is needed this date as BSC system build needs to start in April 22 to meet the P419 Implementation Date.
+We have and will continue to engage with Ofgem about this Modification Proposal.